frame-lang/frame-docs/intermediate_frame/transitions.rst

 Grouping Syntax
 ++++++++++++++++

-Frame notation related to transitions is complex and leads to one ambigous situation.
+Frame notation related to transitions is complex and leads to one ambiguous situation.
 Consider this
 transition:

 .. code-block::